Lower Manhattan: Rising from the ashes

 "It feels like one of the happiest and most rejuvenated places in the city," said Greg Boyd, a 37-year old lawyer preparing to move into a $4,000-a-month, 500 square-foot studio in Frank Gehry's new tower, five minutes from the site of the complex destroyed in the 2001 attacks.

-"I've seen (the neighborhood) change from a very sleepy commercial area to a family-friendly, young couple- and single-friendly place," Boyd said.
+"I've seen (the neighbourhood) change from a very sleepy commercial area to a family-friendly, young couple- and single-friendly place," Boyd said.

 Four new skyscrapers, a memorial and park are due to be completed on the 16-acre (6.5 hectare) site of the attacks by 2015 or 2016, said developer Larry Silverstein.